saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 * create a bond interface (only for the High Grade & Scale ranges)
 * create a bridge interface connected to the bond

-First, add your public block of IP addresses to the vRack.
+First, add your block of Additional IPs to the vRack.
 To do so, go to the `Bare Metal Cloud`{.action} section of your [OVHcloud Control Panel](/links/manager) and open the `vRack`{.action} menu.

 Select your vRack from the list to view the list of eligible services.
-Click on the public block of IP addresses you want to add to the vRack, then click the `Add`{.action} button.
+Click on the block of Additional IPs you want to add to the vRack, then click the `Add`{.action} button.

 #### Determine assignable IP addresses